Getting Started with Chalk

 .
 Both the

-contents of the chalk reports and the locations to which they are sent
+contents of the Chalk reports and the locations to which they are sent

 are highly customizable, and more information on custom configurations